junglesta/junglestar/src/content/intro/sustainable-by-design.md

 ---
-title: Sustainable by design.
+title: "Overwelmed?
+Try: Sustainable by Design."
 subtile: Minimize.
 Organize.
 Simplify.
-subsubtile: An easy to mantain internet presence.
+subsubtile: An easy-to-mantain internet presence.
 Easy on your budget & your time.
 image: ./src/content/intro/3.svg
 cta: Find out more
 link: "/design"
 theme: crazy_claims
 ---

-Sustainable for you.
-Never too busy again.
+**Sustainable for you.** Never too busy again.

-We design for a Low Consumption, helping the planet.
+We design for **Easy-Update** and **Low-Consumption**, helping you and the planet.

 Fell for those do-it-yourself web-services?
-Sure feels easy, but is it delevering, performing?
+Sure it feels easy, but **is it delivering?** Performing?

-Entreprenuers avoid, delegate, make time to just focus.
+Entreprenuers avoid, delegate, make time to **just focus**.

-We bring **the joy of out-sourcing**, a manager's life-saver.
+We bring the **joy of out-sourcing**, an owner's life-saver.